One Ridiculously Simple Email That’ll Get More People to Click Your Content

 And, the content of these emails is short.
 Which means you can spend less time writing.

-Your blog newsletter email should include links to your most recent blog posts, as well as older and popular or still relevant blog content.
+Your blog newsletter email should include links to your most recent blog posts on your site, as well as older and popular or still relevant blog content.

 Although we call it a blog newsletter, you can share any of your content in this email, like webinars, videos, courses and podcast episodes.